Meet, feed and cuddle our friendly animals

 Guinea pig

 The newest arrivals are the KuneKune pigs, sometimes described as the "Labradors of the pig world".
-Pickle, Willow and Wilbur are our 3 friendly and talkative KuneKunes.
+Pickle and Willow are our 2 friendly and talkative KuneKunes.
 Join us to feed them, top up their water and generally make a fuss of them.
 They love a belly rub or a scratch on the back.

-We have a small mixed flock of chickens including both hybrid and pure breed hens.
-We have Light Sussex, Silver Laced Orpington, Speckledy Maran and Devon Blues.
+We have a small mixed flock of chickens including both hybrid, pure breed and rehomed hens.
+We have Light Sussex, Rhode Rock, Devon Blues, Warrens and Burford Browns.
 It's easy to lose hours just watching these girls scratching at the ground and going about their day.
-We selected our flock to have a mix of colours and patterns but also for a range of egg colour.
-You can visit the hens with us and if you're lucky help us collect some rather beautiful eggs (subject to avian flu restrictions).
+You can visit the hens with us and if you're lucky help us collect some rather lovely eggs (subject to avian flu restrictions).
 Devon Blues are known for having an inquisitive nature and our two girls don't disappoint in this regard and are the first to rush up for grain and to see what's happening.
+The rehomed girls are all retired commercial hens who will now live out the rest of their lives with us - we've loved watching their personalities develop and their confidence build as they've settled into their new home.
+They love a handful of grain or an apple from the orchard...and will come up to see if you have any treats for them.

 Some local ducks are regular visitors to our smallholding.
 They make a comical group as they waddle down the driveway to see if anyone can be persuaded to feed them.
 The ducks are more than happy to hang out with you while the grain lasts, if they are in a really good mood they'll even take some from your hand.
 If nobody is around outside, they have been known to invite themselves into the Cottages and take a more direct approach to persuading guests to feed them.